ubermanu/magento2-theme-next/README.md

 This theme uses the latest version of LESS (4.x) instead of the PHP port used internally in Magento 2.

+### Grid

+The theme uses `grid` instead of `float` for the layout.\
+It makes it easier to extend the layout and add new columns, resize them, etc.

-### Product grid
+### Feather Icons

-The product grid has been updated to use CSS Grid instead of blocks and floats.
+The theme uses [Feather Icons](https://feathericons.com/) instead of the built-in Blank-Theme-Icons.

+> The already existing icon variables are still available.

-### Actions Toolbar
+### TailwindCSS

-The actions toolbar mixin has been updated to use Flexbox instead of floats.
+The theme uses [TailwindCSS](https://tailwindcss.com/) values for colors, spacing, font sizes, etc.